 For information on analytical methods for the determination of unintentional POPs, see annex II to the present guidelines.

-Analysis for PCDD and PCDF and also for HCB, PCB, PeCB, or PCN as unintentionally produced POPs differs from the analysis of intentionally produced POPs insofar as, typically, the concentrations to be determined are many orders of magnitude lower than for other POPs.
+Analysis for PCDD and PCDF and also for HCB, PCB, PeCB,, PCN or HCBD as unintentionally produced POPs differs from the analysis of intentionally produced POPs insofar as, typically, the concentrations to be determined are many orders of magnitude lower than for other POPs.
 This requires special expertise and equipment; for example, only mass-selective detectors are acceptable for quantification.

-Determination of unintentionally produced POPs other than the dioxin-like POPs, e.g., HCB, PCB PeCB or PCN, since they are also intentionally produced POPs routinely are not analysed by the same sophisticated equipment like the PCDD/PCDF and dioxin-like PCB.
-Further, the six most common PCB (often referred to as “indicator PCB”), HCB, PeCB or PCN are not found in the same fraction after clean-up as the PCDD, PCDF and dioxin-like.
-HCB and PeCB are analysed together with POPs pesticides using capillary gas chromatography in combination with electron capture or preferred low resolution mass-selective detectors.
-For details on the analysis of PCB or PCN please refer to the PCBs technical guidelines and the Pesticides technical guidelines for HCB and PeCB.
+Determination of unintentionally produced POPs other than the dioxin-like POPs, e.g., HCB, PCB PeCB, PCN or HCBD, since they are also intentionally produced POPs routinely are not analysed by the same sophisticated equipment like the PCDD/PCDF and dioxin-like PCB.
+Further, the six most common PCB (often referred to as “indicator PCB”), HCB, PeCB, PCN or HCBD are not found in the same fraction after clean-up as the PCDD, PCDF and dioxin-like PCB.
+HCB, PeCB and HCBD are analysed together with POPs pesticides using capillary gas chromatography in combination with electron capture or preferred low resolution mass-selective detectors.
+For details on the analysis of PCB or PCN please refer to the PCBs technical guidelines and the Pesticide POPs technical guidelines for HCB and PeCB.
+For details on the analysis of HCBD, please refer to the HCBD technical guidelines and Pesticide POPs technical guidelines.

 For further information on analysis, see subsection IV.E.2 of the General technical guidelines.